hh54188/jekyll-blog/_drafts/2014-02-22-use-browser-feature-optimize-resource-preload.md

 4. The DNS client eventually receives a reply, which includes the IP address for the hostname.
 5. Once the browser receives the IP address from DNS, it can initiate a TCP connection to the HTTP server process located at port 80 at that IP address.

+|

+>The DNS protocol runs over UDP and uses port 53.

 ![dns_root_TLD](./images/dns_root_TLD.png)